mongodb/stitch-ios-sdk/README.md

     > It does not matter which `Products` folder you choose from, but it does matter whether you choose the top or bottom `StitchCore.framework`.

-- Select the top `StitchCore.framework` for iOS and the bottom one for OS X.
+- Select the `StitchCore-iOS.framework` for iOS.

+- Click on your .xcodeproj within XCode.
+Under the `Build Settings` tab, scroll down to `Header Search Paths` and add `$(SRCROOT)/stitch-ios-sdk/Sources/libbson` and `$(SRCROOT)/stitch-ios-sdk/Sources/libmongoc`.

+- Scroll down to `Library Search Paths` and add `$(SRCROOT)/stitch-ios-sdk/MobileSDKs/iphoneos/lib`.

-- For adding the other modules, `MongoDBService`, `ExtendedJson`, or `StitchGCM`, follow the same process above but with the respective `.xcodeproj` files.
+- For adding the other modules, `StitchCoreServicesTwilio-iOS`, follow the same process above but with the respective `.xcodeproj` files.

 - And that's it!